jbirkenmaier/chess-game/README.md

 # chess-game
 I want to build a basic chess board where users will be able to play.
-Current progress: You are able to move the pieces by entering the moves.
+Current progress: You are able to move the pieces by entering the moves using the console.

 example:
 >> Piece name: n # n=knight </br>